 At University Hospital as I have experienced when I send my dad to the Emergency Unit, things were different.
 The emergency counter was always in view of the entrance and whenever a vehicle pulls up to the entrance, the hospital staff will always be on standby to assess the situation.

-It is disheartening to see people with injuries to the neck, hands, fingers and head are made to wait for minutes at the registration counter to register the particulars and then to walk towards to another counter to pay RM1.00 registration fees.
+It is disheartening to see people with injuries to the neck, hands, fingers and head are made to wait for minutes at the registration counter to register the particulars and then to walk towards another counter to pay RM1.00 registration fees.

 In Lim Kit Siang’s blog, one of the main complaints was the lack of urgency by the person handling the ambulance unit.
-After watching how things got done at the Klang hospital, I have to agree that it is a bit chaos at the Emergency Unit.
+After watching how things got done at the Klang hospital, I have to agree that it is a bit chaotic at the Emergency Unit.

-They should look at the Fire & Rescue Department and start learning a thing or two on readiness for emergency, practically running towards their vehicles with the necessary equipment all ready and packed up.
-Crucial time may have lost by the ambulance telephone operator getting the location and other particulars and the last thing they want to do is to aggravate things by driving out the ambulance in a slow pace.
+They should look at the Fire & Rescue Department’s SOP and start learning a thing or two on readiness for an emergency, practically running towards their vehicles with the necessary equipment all ready and packed up.
+Crucial time may have been lost by the ambulance telephone operator getting the location and other particulars and the last thing they want to do is to aggravate things by driving out the ambulance at a slow pace.

-During my time there, only once I saw a cleaner moping the floor but I failed to understand why no one had bothered to clean the awning which was full of rubbish or to clear a worn out shoe on top of one of the hospital vehicles.
+During my time there, only once I saw a cleaner mopping the floor but I failed to understand why no one had bothered to clean the awning which was full of rubbish or to clear a worn-out shoe on top of one of the hospital vehicles.

 When we arrived at the Emergency Unit, it was about 2.00 pm and by the time we left, it was already 7.30 pm.
-Almost 5 ½ of hours in the Emergency Unit for only to spend about 10 minutes with the doctor who only advise that having high fever was normal and gave the usual medicine for the fever.
+Almost 5 ½ of hours in the Emergency Unit for only to spend about 10 minutes with the doctor who only advise that having a high fever was normal and gave the usual medicine for the fever.
 Of course, they also did a blood test to be sure but it took almost 2 hours for them to get the results.

 Perhaps the staff at the Emergency Unit are not motivated enough to act fast or the budget for the unit is insufficient.
-I do not know but certainly there are obvious shortcomings in the way the Emergency Unit is being handled and certainly the means to improve on them is not expensive or takes a very long time.
+I do not know but certainly, there are obvious shortcomings in the way the Emergency Unit is being handled and certainly, the means to improve on them is not expensive or takes a very long time.

 But to start improving things at the hospital, someone needs to wake up first and get back into the realm of reality.